Home / Hotel reviews / A room with a seaside view at Thurlestone hotel Devon

 The portions were very generous but I loved sampling them all, (particularly the Helford Blue and the Driftwood goats cheese) and I staggered off to bed convincing myself of the merits of an early-morning swim in the outdoor pool the next day.

-cheese board at Thurlestone hotel
+Thurlestone hotel breakfast

-Predictably I enjoyed sleeping too much to make it for a swim but I popped down before breakfast to find a few hardy souls taking a dip and looking invigorated.
+Predictably I enjoyed sleeping too much to make it for a swim in Thurlestone but I popped down before breakfast to find a few hardy souls taking a dip and looking invigorated.
 I indulged myself instead with a massive breakfast – I resisted the waffle maker but still made inroads into the wide selection of cereals, pastries, bread, cooked options and fresh juice – and made up for it with a massive hike along the South West Coastal Path towards Cornwall.

 Hotel information and to book Thurlestone Hotel